curl/everything-curl/internals/tests/file-format.md

 #### For HTTP/HTTPS

-- `auth_required` if this is set and a POST/PUT is made without auth, the server will NOT wait for the full request body to get sent
+- `auth_required` if this is set and a POST/PUT is made without auth, the server does NOT wait for the full request body to get sent
 - `idle` - do nothing after receiving the request, just "sit idle"
 - `stream` - continuously send data to the client, never-ending
 - `writedelay: [msecs]` delay this amount between reply packets